formix/infernal-engine/README.md

 concede that the previous example was a little bit stupid as well.
 Why doing `i++` when we could assign "i" directly to "5"?
 For the sake of the example I'd say.
 And by the way, changing a value behind the back of that good user isn't fair at all.
 He should be warned at least!
-Then this is how to do that:
+This is how to do that:

 ```javascript
 var InfernalEngine = require("infernal-engine");